Jeb Dunnuck - Feb 2020

-The young Mark Adams, who trained under none other than Justin Smith, continues to produce brilliant, singular wines from both his estate fruit and some purchases fruit, which comes from some of the crème de la crème sites in the appelation.
+The young Mark Adams, who trained under none other than Justin Smith, continues to produce brilliant, singular wines from both his estate fruit and some purchased fruit, which comes from some of the crème de la crème sites in the appellation.
 The estate vineyard is almost entirely own-rooted and is propagated using a massale selection from the vineyard, which was largely planted from Syrah cloned from the Bone Rock parcel in James Berry.
-This is a cooler, sandy site located in the Willow Creep District and the wines from here always have some old-world character, yet still speak clearly of Paso Robles.
+This is a cooler, sandy site located in the Willow Creek District and the wines from here always have some old-world character, yet still speak clearly of Paso Robles.
 Readers looking for the next cult mailing list are advised to get on this estate's bandwagon.

 2018 James Berry Vineyard - 95-97 points

 The 2018 James Berry Vineyard is certainly in the same league as the 2017 (and 2016) and offers a stunning array of dark berry fruits, ground herbs, exotic flowers, and assorted background meatiness.
 With Medium to full-bodiedrichness, a distinct sappiness, beautiful tannins, and a monster finish, this singular beauty is going to need 3-4 years of bottle age, but it's an incredible wine in the making.